-Promoting fairness in your common application or unified enrollment system:
+Promoting fairness in your single application or unified enrollment system:

-In a common application or unified enrollment system, it is important to ensure that only one application is accepted for each eligible student.
+In a unified enrollment system or when a common or single application process for families is used, it is important to ensure that only one application is accepted for each eligible student.
 If a student had multiple applications in the system, then she would have an unfair advantage because she would receive extra chances at her preferred schools.
 Identifying and removing duplicate applications is therefore critical.
 However, since duplicate applications are submitted for a variety of reasons, both intentional and unintentional, they can be difficult to catch.

 Tips for preventing, identifying, and eliminating duplicate applications: